dbugshe2/bufera/README.md

 # bufera

-A pleasant music player for Linux
+A pleasant way to study and take notes online through voice notes